Skip to main content

 1. In a medium mixing bowl, combine 1 cup flour and 1 cup lukewarm water with yeast and sugar.
 Mix with a fork.
 Cover with a kitchen towel and allow to sit for 30 minutes until thick and frothy.

 2. Add 1 cup flour, whole wheat flour, remaining ½ cup of lukewarm water and salt.
 Mix until a sticky dough comes together.
-Transfer to a clean floured surface and knead for 10 minutes, gradually adding ½ cup of flour and oil, until dough is springy to touch.
+Transfer to a clean floured surface and knead 10 minutes, gradually adding ½ cup of flour and oil, until dough is springy to touch.
 Shape dough into a ball and place in a mixing bowl.
-Cover with a kitchen towel and allow to rise for 1 hour, or until doubled in size.
+Cover with a kitchen towel and allow to rise 1 hour, or until doubled in size.

-3. Transfer dough onto a floured surface and knead for 1 minute.
+3. Transfer dough onto a floured surface and knead 1 minute.
 Use a sharp knife to cut into 8 equal pieces and form each into a ball with hands.
-Cover and allow to rise for another 30 minutes.
+Cover and allow to rise another 30 minutes.

-5. In a lightly oiled skillet over medium heat, cook pitas one at a time for 1 to 2 minutes each side until puffed.
+5. In a lightly oiled skillet over medium heat, cook pitas one at a time 1 to 2 minutes each side until puffed.
 Serve warm.

 For more plant-based recipes like this, read:

-Here at VegNews, we live and breathe the vegan lifestyle, and only recommend products we feel make our lives amazing.
-Occasionally, articles may include shopping links where we might earn a small commission.
-In no way does this effect the editorial integrity of VegNews.
+Here at VegNews, we live and breathe the plant-based lifestyle, and only recommend products we feel make our lives amazing.
+Occasionally, articles may include shopping links where we might earn a small commission, but in no way does this effect the editorial integrity of VegNews.